yanshi-bnu0825/ThinkPython/README.md

 # ThinkPython
 A newbie's Repository
-this project is creat for my homework in bnu
+this project is be created for my python homework in bnu